Teagan42/SnitchCraft/README.md

 docker-compose up --build
 ```

-This will start the proxy server along with any configured services like Jaeger and Prometheus.
+This will start the proxy server along with Grafana and any configured services like Loki and Prometheus.

+Open the (Grafana Dashboard)[http://localhost:3000] (login: admin/admin) to see the proxy in action!

 ## 📈 Observability
 	•	Metrics: Exposed at /metrics on the configured METRICS_PORT.